microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 Get-WMIObject Win32_SerialPort | Select-Object Name,DeviceID,Description
 ```

-#### Mac/Linux
+#### macOS®  and Linux®
-Using the terminal, a list of connected devices will show if the command below is used.
+Using the terminal, add the command below to generate a list of connected devices.

 ```
 ls /dev/tty.*